Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 One DSA asked in test
 medium to hard but they give only 25 min, Question is find out celebration of Ankit and all the elements present is array is same number.
 Advantage Club has a unique way of celebrating.
 Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
 Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
 Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Only one question of DSA the have asked the question is-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Question is not easy but it is based on the next permutation so i done it....
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code
-1. Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Advantage Club has a unique way of celebrating.

  Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
 Ankit is a new joiner and he missed the last celebration,